 - Create a personalized experience.
 Personalize content to what identified contacts care about based on their roles and decision process.

 - Be consistent — on screen and on site.
 Unite digital campaigns with sales team personal outreach, right time emails display retargeting, and event meet-ups.

 - Keep your data fresh.
 Cleanse and update customer data to keep account and contact data current.

 B2B digital marketers know the key to differentiate and remain competitive is by delivering engaging Omnichannel customer experiences.

 In addition, we have partnered with Adobe to help B2B companies drive improved targeting for personalized Omnichannel Marketing campaigns.
-A single digital experience platform that integrates with other on-premise or cloud solutions, Adobe’s Experience Cloud combines data from Dun & Bradstreet on over 330 million global businesses with online visitor activity and features more than 700 targetable audience attributes.
+A single digital experience platform that integrates with other on-premise or cloud solutions, Adobe’s Experience Cloud combines data from Dun & Bradstreet on hundreds of millions global businesses with online visitor activity and features more than 700 targetable audience attributes.

 D&B Visitor Intelligence Within Adobe Analytics

 Anonymous visitors are identified by matching IPs, cookies and mobile device IDs to Dun & Bradstreet’s proprietary business identifier the D‑U‑N‑S® Number, unlocking both company and persona visitor data.
 Together with Adobe Analytics, marketers get a clear 360-degree view of customers and powerful predictive models to fuel B2B programmatic campaigns, deliver highly personalized site content, and measure marketing success.

 Dun & Bradstreet B2B Audience Segments Within Adobe Audience Manager